 Stomach ulcers are sores in the lining of the stomach or small intestine.
 They cause pain and indigestion, but over-the-counter and prescription medications can bring relief.
 Dietary and lifestyle changes may also be necessary.

 The stomach produces a strong acid to help digest food and protect against microbes.
-To protect the tissues of the body from this acid, it also secretes a thick layer of mucus.
+To protect the bodily tissues from this acid, the stomach also secretes a thick layer of mucus.

-If the mucus layer is worn away and stops functioning effectively, the acid can damage the stomach tissue, causing an ulcer.
+If the mucus layer is worn away and stops functioning effectively, the acid can damage the stomach tissue, causing ulcers.

 Stomach ulcers are relatively easy to cure, but they can cause significant problems if left untreated.

 The classic symptom of a stomach ulcer is indigestion, also called dyspepsia.

 Indigestion causes pain or discomfort in the stomach area.
 This symptom can be mistaken for heartburn, which can occur at the same time.